kubernetes/test-infra/prow/cmd/phaino/README.md

 - If the repo needs to be cloned under GOPATH, use:
   ```
-  --gopath=/whatever/go/src # Controls where source code is cloned in container
+  --code-mount-path==/whatever/go/src # Controls where source code is mounted in container
   --extra-volume-mounts=/whatever/go/src/k8s.io/test-infra=/Users/xyz/k8s-test-infra
   ```
 - If job requires mounting kubeconfig, assume the mount is named `kubeconfig`,use: